samliu1234/SamLiuProjects/Pacman/README.md

 # SamLiuProjects

 Hey wonderful person, this is my Pacman project.
-Note that if you want the code to run, you'll have to install pickle (for the high scores page) and simpleaudio (for the sound).
+Note that for the code to run, you'll have to install pickle (for the high scores page) and simpleaudio (for the sound).
+If you have a Python IDE (Ex.
+Pycharm), you may be able to drag the downloaded folder into your IDE.
+If not, using any other text editor should be fine.

 If you don't have simpleaudio, the following link may be helpful: https://pypi.org/project/simpleaudio/